 For that reason, there are very few things I’ll wake up early to do.

-Wanting to get a head start on my Maine Bucket list, I decided to start with fishing.
+Wanting to get a head start on my Maine bucket list, I decided to start with a fishing trip in Maine.
 Easy enough right?
 How hard is it to catch a fish?

 Evidently quite hard… I had to wake up at 3 AM to do it.
 Early bird gets the worm as they say.. or in this case, early bird gets the fish. 😉